WbTstr/wbtstr.github.io/README.md

 ```

 #### I.Authenticate
 Performs a HTTP basic authentication.
-First waits until an alert window is present, and then enters the username and password.
+First waits until an alert window is present, then enters the username and password.

 ```csharp
 I.Authenticate("username", "password");